Gan-Tu/ganutils/README.md

 $ pip install ganutils
 ```

+To use the AI package, you will need to install [PyTorch](https://pytorch.org/get-started/locally/) yourself.

 ## Deployment

 To deploy new versions to PyPi, change version number in `setup.py` and either